-- 1 Go to Start at the bottom-left corner or your screen and click on it. - 2 Find My Computer and RIGHT-click on it.
-When you do, a menu opens. - 3 Click on Manage. - 4 Click Device Manager. - 5 Click Ports to view a list of ports see figure 6. - 6 From the list of ports, look for a USB Serial Port.
+- 1 Go to Start at the bottom-left corner of your screen and click on it. - 2 Find My Computer and right-click on it.
+When you do, a menu opens. - 3 Click Manage. - 4 Click Device Manager. - 5 Click Ports to view a list of ports. - 6 From the list of ports, look for a USB Serial Port.
 Take note of the port number assigned to it.
-You will use the port number when setting up the plotter codes in the Cutting Program.
-If the number is higher than 6, you must change it using the "Change Port Number" procedure that follows these instructions.
+You will use that port number when setting up plotter codes in the program.
+If the number is higher than 6, you must change it.
+Use the "Change the Port number" procedure that follows.